iChristiano/nasa-mission-control/README.md

 > *IN DEVELOPMENT*

-The project is a basic showcase of a full-stack JavaScript application, enriched with multiple technologies, frameworks & concepts:
+The project is a showcase of a full-stack JavaScript application, enriched with multiple technologies, frameworks & concepts:

 - Node.js
 - Express